Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Discussion

 (1) All of the edge-sharing Co(II) oxides considered in this work appear to fall outside the regime of primary focus in previous theoretical studies\cite{liu2018pseudospin,doi:10.1142/S0217979221300061,liu2020kitaev,sano2018kitaev}.
 In particular, direct hopping likely dominates over ligand-assisted hopping ($t_3 \gg t_2$).
 In the realistic regime, we find that $K$ is generally suppressed compared to $J$, which calls into question models with dominant $K$ proposed for these materials.

+(2) The presence of the $e_g$ spins also opens additional exchange pathways.
+The $e_g$ orbitals mix relatively strongly with the ligand $p$-orbitals in contrast to the $t_{2g}$ orbitals.
+This enhances the importance of certain ligand exchange processes, which are responsible for ferromagnetic couplings in materials with 90$^\circ$ bond angles in the Goodenough-Kanamori description \cite{goodenough1963magnetism}.
+Analogous contributions are typically an order of magnitude smaller in low-spin $d^5$ compounds, such as A$_2$IrO$_3$ and $\alpha$-RuCl$_3$, where the $e_g$ orbitals are empty.
+The $e_g$ spins also participate in longer range antiferromagnetic couplings, corresponding to third neighbors for honeycomb lattice materials.
+It may be commonly expected that first and third neighbor interactions have similar magnitude in materials such as BCAO, BCPO, NCTO, and NCSO.
+Thus, while it was initially hoped that the smaller spatial extent of the $3d$ orbitals would suppress longer range coupling relative to those found in $4d^5$ and $5d^5$ compounds, the presence of $e_g$ spins likely enhances long-range interactions.

-(2) Compared to heavy $d^5$ Kitaev materials such as iridates A$_2$IrO$_3$ and $\alpha$-RuCl$_3$, the weak spin-orbit coupling of Co increases the relative importance of local distortions.
-The presence of the $e_g$ spins also opens additional exchange pathways, whose balance depends sensitively on local parameters such as $J_H, U$, and $\Delta_1$.
+(3) Compared to heavy $d^5$ Kitaev materials such as iridates A$_2$IrO$_3$ and $\alpha$-RuCl$_3$, the weak spin-orbit coupling of Co increases the relative importance of local distortions.
+There are also many separate contributions to the magnetic couplings whose balance depends sensitively on local parameters such as $J_H, U$, and $\Delta_1$.
 This makes anticipating the magnetic Hamiltonian somewhat challenging.
-For oxides, fortuitous fine-tuning may result in a different balance of couplings, but we anticipate that ferromagnetic $J$ (or equivalently $J_z, J_{xy}$) is likely always the largest coupling.
+For Co(II) oxides, fortuitous fine-tuning may result in a different balance of couplings, but we anticipate that ferromagnetic $J$ (or equivalently $J_z, J_{xy}$) is likely always the largest coupling.
 The signs and magnitudes of the other couplings $K,\Gamma, \Gamma^\prime$ are influenced by the crystal field splitting and specific details of the hoppings.
 We find regions with all possible signs and relative magnitudes.

-Real materials with small trigonal distortions are likely described by $|K/J| \sim 0.2$ to 0.5, and $K \approx \Gamma$; specifically: $J \sim -8$ to $-2$ meV, $K \sim -2$ to $+2$ meV, and $\Gamma \sim -1$ to $+3$ meV. $\Gamma^\prime$ is likely small unless there are significant departures from ideal symmetry of the bonds.
-These findings are compatible with the overall scale of those reported in the literature\cite{regnault1977magnetic,nair2018short,regnault2018polarized,fava2020glide}.
-It is not clear that a uniquely dominant $K$ is possible.
+(4) Real materials with small trigonal distortions (discussed in Section \ref{sec:geninteractions}) are likely described by $|K/J| \sim 0.2$ to 0.5, and $K \approx \Gamma$; specifically: $J \sim -8$ to $-2$ meV, $K \sim -2$ to $+2$ meV, and $\Gamma \sim -1$ to $+3$ meV.
+These magnitudes are compatible with the overall scale of interactions reported in the experimental literature\cite{regnault1977magnetic,nair2018short,regnault2018polarized,fava2020glide}. $\Gamma^\prime$ is predicted to be small unless there are significant departures from ideal symmetry of the bonds (i.e. $\Delta_2 = 0$, $C_{2h}$ bond symmetry, 90$^\circ$ M-L-M bond angles).
+It is not clear that a uniquely dominant $K$ is possible even for weak trigonal distortions.